d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 anchor boxes, we need to classify a total of $hwa$ anchor boxes.
 If we use a fully connected layer (FCN) for the output, this will likely result in an excessive number of model parameters.
-Recall how we used convolutional layer channels to output category predictions in :numref:`chapter_nin`.
+Recall how we used convolutional layer channels to output category predictions in :numref:`sec_nin`.
 SSD uses the same method to reduce the model complexity.

 Specifically, the category prediction layer uses a convolutional layer that